Vol. 7

 Unions maintain that the existing overtime regulations are not confusing.
 They also say that overtime pay should not be limited to low-wage workers.

+Opponents assert that the bill is flawed because it puts decisions about time off in the hands of employers.
 "It's a massive give-away for employers at the expense of workers," said Nick Clark, assistant general counsel of the United Food and Commercial Workers in Washington, D.C

 Unions and employee advocates also fear that the proposals would lead to longer work weeks and lower pay because the existing overtime law establishes a monetary disincentive to discourage employers from working their employees more than 40 hours a week.
 They feel that this disincentive would be seriously eroded by the proposed changes.